 Career Outlook and Salary Information

-The BLS notes that a 7% increase in employment is expected for sales representatives from 2014-2024, while insurance claims processing clerks may see a 6% spike in job openings.
-Both growth predictions are average compared to all occupations.
+The BLS notes that a 2% increase in employment is expected for sales representatives from 2018-2028, while insurance claims processing clerks may see a 4% spike in job openings.

 Continuing Education Information